-- 10.1 It is essential that people working with children can confidently share information as part of their day-to-day work.
-This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2 The school may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 10.3 We will proactively seek out information as well as sharing it.
-This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children. - 10.4 The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
-They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection.
+- 10.1.
+It is essential that people working with children can confidently share information as part of their day-to-day work.
+This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2.
+The school may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 10.3.
+We will proactively seek out information as well as sharing it.
+This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children. - 10.4.
+The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
+They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection. - 10.5.
+We should be sharing any concerns we have with parents at an early stage unless this would put a child at greater risk or compromise an investigation.
+Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 10.6.
+We will be clear about the purpose of sharing confidential information and only share as much as we need to achieve the purpose.

-- 10.5 We should be sharing any concerns we have with parents at an early stage, unless this would put a child at greater risk or compromise an investigation.
-Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 10.6 We will be clear about the purpose of sharing confidential information and only share as much as we need to achieve the purpose. - 10.7 We will try to get consent from parents (or the child, if they have sufficient understanding) to share information, if possible.
+- 10.7.
+We will try to get consent from parents (or the child, if they have sufficient understanding1) to share information, if possible.
 However, we do not need consent if we have serious concerns about a child's safety and well-being.
-If we decide to share information without consent, we will record this with a full explanation of the decision. - 10.8 Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information. - 10.9 Consent is not necessary in cases where Children's Social Care are making child protection enquiries under section 47 of the Children Act 1989.
-Information needs to be shared with Children's Social Care; staff members must make sure to record what information has been shared. - 10.10 Consent is necessary, for: - Children's Social Care investigations or assessments of concerns under section 17 of the Children Act 1989.
+If we decide to share information without consent, we will record this with a full explanation of the decision. - 10.8.
+Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information. - 10.9.
+Consent is not necessary in cases where Children's Social Care are making child protection enquiries under Section 47 of the Children Act 1989.
+Information needs to be shared with Children's Social Care; staff members must make sure to record what information has been shared. - 10.10.
+Consent is necessary, for: - Children's Social Care investigations or assessments of concerns under Section 17 of the Children Act 1989.
 Children's Social Care will assume that we have obtained consent from the parents to share information unless we make them aware that there is a specific issue about consent.
-This must be discussed with a social worker in the Single Point of Advice. - Early help (level 3) referrals and assessments.
-Assessments are undertaken with the agreement of the child and their parents or carers. - 10.11 Where there is any doubt about the need for seeking consent, advice will be sought from the DSL or from the Children's Social Care Single Point of Advice. - 10.12 A record will be made of the decision to share information, with or without consent, and the reasons for it.
-Equally a record will be made of any decision not to share information including the reason for this.
+This must be discussed with a social worker in the Single Point of Advice.